If you’re a beginner, these Bonsai Tree Care Tips will educate you about the most basic aspects, helping you grow it properly!

 33% Lava rock

-When it comes to how to care for bonsai tree, determining whether you’re dealing with a male or female Bonsai is the first step of choosing a pot.
+When it comes to how to care for bonsai tree, determining whether you’re dealing with a male or female bonsai tree is the first step in choosing a pot.
 Masculine bonsai trees are mature with thick bark, dense branches, and sturdy trunks.
-Feminine ones have a cascading or graceful structure with smooth bark and light colored branches.
+Feminine ones have a cascading or graceful structure with smooth bark and light-colored branches.

 Feminine pots, on the other hand, are oval, or cylindrical, with a smooth texture and flat edges.
 They often showcase symbols and lack elevation.

 Also, if the tree is masculine and has dense foliage, consider a wider pot with little elevation.
-Flowering and fruiting bonsai have rapidly growing roots thus should be grown in deeper pots.
+Flowering and fruiting bonsai have rapidly growing roots and thus should be grown in deeper pots.
 Do remember to keep these points in mind for the right Bonsai Tree Care.

 If the surface appears hard on hot afternoons, consider submerging the pot in water for 10-15 minutes.
 That should restore the lost moisture.